 Our outstanding debt bears interest at variable rates and accordingly is sensitive to changes in interest rates.
-Interest rate changes would result in gains or losses in the market value of our debt portfolio due to differences in market interest rates and the rates at the inception of the debt agreements.
-Based upon the balances of the variable rate debt at April 30, 2014, a hypothetical 1.0% increase or decrease in interest rates would have the effect of causing a \$0.01 million additional pre-tax charge or credit to our statement of income (loss).
+Based upon the balances of the variable rate debt at July 31, 2014, a hypothetical 1.0% increase or decrease in interest rates would result in a \$0.01 million additional pre-tax charge or credit to our operating results.